adityajoshi49/FastLED_clone_AJ/Parallel-Output.md

 * 512 leds on 8 pins, w/FastLED3.1 parallel output: 1900µs or 526fps max
 * 512 leds on 8 pins, w/FastLED3.1 feeding OctoWS2811: 500µs or 2000fps max (sadly, WS2811's get unhappy if you go above 400-500fps)

-## The future

-Why stop at 8?
-Future revisions of FastLED3.1 will add 12, 20, and 30 way output as well for all your parallel led driving needs.
-Also, we're not going to stop with parallelizing the WS2812...